Job location: METRO PARK WEST-WSU OFFICE SPACE - SEATTLE Employment Type:

 The Institute for Research and Education to Advance Community Health (IREACH) at Washington State University is seeking applications for a Postdoctoral Research Associate in Biostatistics.

 IREACH is a team of about 70 faculty and staff engaged in conducting community-centered, multidisciplinary research, training and education, and outreach with underserved populations.
-Partnerships for Native Health (P4NH) is a unit within the IREACH umbrella that focuses on improving the health and quality of life of American Indian, Alaska Native, Native Hawaiian, and Pacific Islander populations.
-IREACH and P4NH research includes observational longitudinal studies on cultural, social, and behavioral determinants of health; chronic disease and aging; and neurodegenerative evaluation including imaging and cognitive assessment.
+IREACH focuses on improving the health and quality of life of American Indian, Alaska Native, Native Hawaiian, and Pacific Islander populations.
+IREACH and P4NH research include observational longitudinal studies on cultural, social, and behavioral determinants of health; chronic disease and aging; and neurodegenerative evaluation including imaging and cognitive assessment.

 This is a temporarily funded, one (1) year postdoctoral fellowship with subsequent renewals subject to satisfactory performance, mutual consent, and available funding.